Tuesday, September 25, 2007

 The response in the next week's paper includes a well-placed jab:

 The comic, which depicts a conversation between a square and a triangle, has provoked responses from organizations on campus such as the Latin American Students Organization.
+And it's difficult to say if this itself is satire:

 Students involved with the rally, such as Frank Vazquez, also touched upon issues dealing with the expansion and promotion of diversity on the campus.